fcgouveia/getDGPemails/README.md

-extract_emails(driver): Extracts email addresses from the page source using BeautifulSoup. extract_h1_content(driver): Extracts the content of the h1 tag within the div id="tituloImpressao". search_and_scrape(search_terms, base_url, output_csv): Performs searches, modifies the page behavior to avoid opening new tabs, and writes results to a tab-delimited file.
+extract_emails(driver): Extracts email addresses from the page source using BeautifulSoup. extract_h1_content(driver): Extracts the content of the h1 tag within the div id="tituloImpressao". search_and_scrape(search_terms, base_url, output_csv): Performs searches, modifies the page behaviour to avoid opening new tabs, and writes results to a tab-delimited file.

 Output